 Companions came up with the idea of franchises.
 Before the new phase began, they rebranded the company.
 The updated logo turned out chic and evoked more positive emotions than the previous one.

-The oval backing created a sense of harmony and a focus on maximizing customer satisfaction.
+The oval backing was designed to maximize customer satisfaction and create a sense of harmony.
 The black color made the lettering stand out, creating a strong contrast.

 The uppercase and bold letters of the lettering were given a coloring to show the vivid emotions evoked by visiting the restaurants.

-• The first part of the word became white as an indication of the ingredients used in the preparation immediately upon delivery.
+- The first part of the word became white immediately upon delivery to indicate the ingredients used in the preparation.

-The gamma shows: by choosing Subway restaurants; the customer becomes on the right path of healthy and delicious food.
+The gamma shows that choosing Subway restaurants puts customers on the right path to healthy, delicious food.

 The arrows echoed the curves of the background, enhancing the perception.